Klimatbyran/garbo/README.md

 1. Import PDF from URL
 2. Parse Text
-3. Send text to OpenAI for embeddings (not done)
+3. Send text to OpenAI for embeddings
-4. Index vector database with embeddings (not done)
+4. Index vector database with embeddings
 5. Build query from prompt together with relevant embeddings
 6. Send to LLM
-7. Verify the results first automatically (not done)
+7. Verify the results first automatically
-8. Verify results in Discord channel (not done)
+8. Verify results in Discord channel (separate PR #2)
 9. Save to Wikidata or other database (not done)

 ### Get Started